-There’s so much to do, from organising weekly schedules for more than 500 volunteers, scheduling meal prep and getting everything delivered on time.
-“The hardest thing to organise is a timely delivery.
+There’s so much to do, from organizing weekly schedules for more than 500 volunteers, scheduling meal prep, and getting everything delivered on time.
+“The hardest thing to organize is a timely delivery.
 Just today, a driver’s car broke down, so I quickly needed to find a replacement to pick up the meals and deliver them to the hospital,” she said.

 “Also, I try to make time for cooking, so yesterday I made 30 meals.
 It is still important for me to be a part of that process.
 I enjoy cooking so I try to do it once a week.
 It is quite therapeutic.”

 “My mother used to say that the busiest people always find more time.
 When you are short on time, you become a lot better at structuring it.”